typedb/typedb-docs/02-running-grakn/02-console.md

 Console implements database management commands and transaction querying commands.
 These commands are separated into two levels.
 Initially database management commands are available, and after opening a transaction, you can start using transaction querying commands.

 ### Database management commands

+Give any of these commands inside a console at the `>` prompt.

 | Command                                   | Description                                                                                           |
 |-------------------------------------------|-------------------------------------------------------------------------------------------------------|